aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/msolineformathelper/_index.md

 ### getTransparency() {#getTransparency--}

+<b>@deprecated.</b> Please use the 'transparency' property instead.
 Returns or sets the degree of transparency of the specified fill as a value from 0.0 (opaque) through 1.0 (clear).

 ```javascript
 getTransparency() : number;